An Ohio Yankee in Emperor Meiji's Court.

 A brief overview of the Japanese stopover detailed in The Papers of U.S. Grant.
 Volume 29.

-Studying the source documents of Ulysses S. Grant has yielded a treasure trove of historical revelations that bear striking relevance to periods outside of the one Grant lived.
+Studying Ulysses S. Grant's source documents has yielded a treasure trove of historical revelations that are strikingly relevant to periods other than the one Grant lived in.

-Previous blog entries have noted how a study of Grant's critical insights during his Generalcy and Presidency illuminate essential truths about America's internal struggle with the fundamentals of the Constitution, rights of Black Americans, domestic insurgency, and Federal intervention.
-Grant's challenges and responses to these issues provide lessons relevant even today.
+Previous blog entries have noted how a study of Grant's critical insights during his Generalcy and Presidency illuminate essential truths about America's internal struggle with the Constitution's fundamentals, Black Americans' rights, domestic insurgency, and Federal intervention.
+Grant's challenges and responses to these issues provide lessons that are relevant even today.

-This week we are discussing Grant's visit to Japan and what lessons it can bring us today.
-Lessons not only dealing with Japan's early Westernization period, but for America's historical paradigm shifts on views on Japan, Asia, Colonialism, and the future relations between Japan and America.
+This week, we are discussing Grant's visit to Japan and what lessons it can bring us today.
+These lessons concern not only Japan's early Westernization period but also America's historical paradigm shifts in views on Japan, Asia, Colonialism, and the future relations between Japan and America.

 BACKGROUND

-During 1878-1879 Grant became the first American President, current or former, to travel around the world.
-It was a unique moment for American history.
-Grant was engaging in what today would be called "Tier II" or unofficial private citizen diplomacy, which was unusual at the time for Americans.
+During 1878-1879, Grant became the first American President, current or former, to travel around the world.
+It was a unique moment in American history.
+Grant was engaging in what today would be called "Tier II" or unofficial private citizen diplomacy, which was unusual for Americans at the time.
 For readers unfamiliar with Grant, his story reads like a monomyth.
-Something more out of legend than a dry history.
-Grant, in some ways, was the First American Ceasar, many would argue the only real American Ceasar, far eclipsing Douglas MacArthur in skill, insight, and gravitas.
+It's something more out of legend than a dry history.
+In some ways, Grant was the First American Ceasar; many argue the only real American Ceasar, far eclipsing Douglas MacArthur in skill, insight, and gravitas.
 Only George Washington achieved close to Grant's dramatic rise and achievements, and Dwight D. Eisenhower perhaps a distant third.
 Grant's global odyssey pushed his influence well outside the borders of the United States, a nation he had saved 15 years earlier, long before America's global reach would follow.
 It was only natural that this remarkable man would be the first.

-As the collection of letters detail, there are many surprising changes in American attitude and posture that morphed over the years since Grant toured the globe.
-One position is the American attitude on Colonialism in Asia.
-In 1879 the anti-colonial feeling among Republicans was intense, especially with Grant.
-We can see from Grant's warnings to Asian leaders and even the Japanese Emperor, that his views on colonialism mirrored his views on the Confederacy and it's use of Blacks as slaves.
-Colonialism, warned Grant, and foreign loans, were simply other mechanisms to impose a form of the plantation economy.
+As the collection of letters details, many surprising changes in American attitude and posture morphed over the years since Grant toured the globe.
+One position is the American attitude toward Colonialism in Asia.
+In 1879, the anti-colonial feeling among Republicans was intense, especially with Grant.
+We can see from Grant's warnings to Asian leaders and even the Japanese Emperor that his views on Colonialism mirrored his views on the Confederacy and its use of Blacks as enslaved people.
+Colonialism warned Grant, and foreign loans were other mechanisms to impose a form of the plantation economy.

-However, in just 20 years, the policies of America would begin to mirror those of the European nations and the US was engaging in Colonialism with the acquisition through force of arms of Peurto Rico, the Phillippines, and eventually Hawaii, Guam, etc. But through Grant's letters and speeches, we can see his clear principles, founded in the Constitution of the United States, as a firm rationale to resist colonial policies in Asia and particularly against Japan, Siam, and the Manchu Kingdom.
+However, in just 20 years, America's policies would begin to mirror those of European nations.
+The US was engaging in Colonialism with the acquisition through force of arms of Puerto Rico, the Philippines, and eventually Hawaii, Guam, etc. However, Grant's letters and speeches show his clear principles, founded in the Constitution of the United States, as a firm rationale for resisting colonial policies in Asia, particularly against Japan, Siam, and the Manchu Kingdom.

 Some of the letters from the trip are more tragically symbolic; Grant and his wife planted two "peace trees" in Nagasaki to promote harmony between the two nations.
 Seventy years later, after the Atomic Bomb exploded there.

-Volume 29 of The Paper's of Ulysses S. Grant has proven to be a little known gold mine into both the mind of Grant and the world as it existed in 1879.
-They recount how Grant was fully immersing himself to understand the world that America was increasingly interacting with to study and understand it.
-Far from being an aloof observer, Grant was keenly interested in understanding not only the leaders of the foreign stopovers but seeing how the common people lived, especially with the education of the youth.
+Volume 29 of The Papers of Ulysses S. Grant has proven to be a little-known gold mine in both Grant's mind and the world, as it existed in 1879.
+They recount how Grant fully immersed himself in understanding the world that America increasingly interacted with to study and understand it.
+Far from being an aloof observer, Grant was keenly interested in understanding not only the foreign stopovers' leaders but also how the common people lived, especially with the education of the youth.

-By 1879, he had traveled to almost every nation in Europe, Greece, the Middle East, British occupied India, Manchurian Empire (modern-day China), Siam (modern-day Thailand), and his last stop; Japan.
+By 1879, he had traveled to almost every nation in Europe, Greece, the Middle East, British-occupied India, the Manchurian Empire (modern-day China), Siam (modern-day Thailand), and his last stop, Japan.
 Initially, he planned only a few weeks, but the surprises he discovered and his growing enchantment with the people and land led him to extend his stay to months.

 On June 22, 1879, Japan landed in Nagasaki.
 Grant wrote, "At the request of Governor Utsumi Tadakatsu Mrs. Grant and I each planted a tree in the Nagasaki park.
 I hope that both trees may prosper, grow large, live long, and in their growth, prosperity, and long life be emblematic of the future of Japan."
 (1)